Skip to main content

 allDocs()

-You can query all documents in a database using the database.allDocs() method.
-This will return an array of all documents in the database.
+You can query all documents in a ledger using the ledger.allDocs() method.
+This will return an array of all documents in the ledger.

 Subscribing to Changes